martinjohndyer/FAIR_Code_design/episodes/introduction.md

 ### Benefits:

-1 - Maintainability: Your code will be easier to understand and modify the code.
+1 - **Maintainability**: Your code will be easier to understand and modify the code.
 It will also greatly reduce the risk of errors when introducing changes.

-2 - Collaboration: writing readable code will enhance teamwork and make it easy for others to contribute.
+2 - **Collaboration**: writing readable code will enhance teamwork and make it easy for others to contribute.
 Code reviews will be easy!

-3 - Efficiency: You are going to save a LOT of time.
+3 - **Efficiency**: You are going to save a LOT of time.
 You will waste less time deciphering your code.
 That saved time will be used to develop the code.

-4 - Quality: Reduces the likelihood of bugs and errors, leading to more reliable code
+4 - **Quality**: Reduces the likelihood of bugs and errors, leading to more reliable code

 ## Reusability